FreePBX/framework/amp_conf/htdocs/recordings/README.txt

 security
   for security all the files in ./recordings/include should be locked down in the web browser
     so they cannot be viewed.

+voicemail email links - For those who would like to include a link to ARI in the voicemail email and set the correct login (mailbox) you can do so as:

+  http://< ip address >/recordings/index.php?login=< login >

+    replace
+      < ip address > with the server dns or ip
+      < login > with the login or mailbox

 +++